750 Naval Air Squadron: Observer School and Second World War

-750 Naval Air Squadron was formed at RNAS Ford on 24 May 1939 from the Royal Navy Observer School, but after Ford was bombed early in the war, it moved to RNAS Yeovilton.
+750 Squadron was formed at RNAS Ford, West Sussex, on 24 May 1939 from the Royal Navy Observers School, which subsequently became No. 1 Observers School.
+Initially equipped with Blackburn Shark torpedo bombers, the squadron used RNAS Yeovilton, Somerset, for dispersal from about May 1940.
+Following the bombing of RNAS Ford in August, most of the squadron moved to RNAS Yeovilton, but the airfield was considered unsuitable for the school's requirements and it was decided to transfer the school overseas.

 Changing title from a school to a squadron did not change its basic purpose, which was the training of observers for the Fleet Air Arm.
-The squadron initially flew Hawker Ospreys and Blackburn Sharks, but in November 1940 it moved to Piarco Savannah (HMS Goshawk) in Trinidad and at about the same time re-equipped with Fairey Albacores.
+The squadron initially flew Hawker Ospreys and Blackburn Sharks, but in November 1940 it moved to Piarco Savannah (HMS Goshawk) in Trinidad and at about the same time re-equipped with Fairey Albacore torpedo bombers.

 On 15 January 1941, 21 officers and 121 ratings from 749, 750 and 752 squadrons sailed from Liverpool on bound for Trinidad.
 Two days later sank Almeda Star in heavy seas 35 mi north of Rockall.
 There were no survivors.

-The squadron operated in Trinidad for the duration of World War II and was disbanded on 10 October 1945.
+750 Squadron remained at RNAS Piarco for the remainder of the Second World War, operating the Observer School, and was disbanded there in October 1945.